thiagocamerato757/thiagocamerato757/README.md

 # 💫 About Me:
 I’m an undergraduate Computer Science student at PUC-Rio, with a strong interest in Artificial Intelligence and its applications.
-I am currently focusing on Machine Learning (ML), Large Language Models (LLMs), and MCP Servers.<br><br>I enjoy applying theoretical concepts to real-world projects.
+I am currently focusing on Machine Learning (ML) and Large Language Models (LLMs).<br><br>I enjoy applying theoretical concepts to real-world projects.
 My goal is to develop intelligent and efficient solutions while continuously improving my skills in programming, data analysis, and intelligent systems.

 ## 🌐 Socials: